~ HAVANA LIBRE ~

 wordS from MakeWild

-All around the world there is injustice and we often feel incapable of doing anything meaningful in our fragile and often short lives.
+All around the world there is injustice and we often feel incapable of doing anything meaningful in our fragile and short lives.
 This project taught us how one person's success can catalyze a great wave of empowerment for others, and when friends like these decide work together, good things don't stop happening.

 Know that every hand raised in support via this petition will effect how this story plays out.
 Please stay in the loop as events might change at a rapid pace, and if you feel inclined to support a little more directly, contact us.